Trial of John Brown: Publications

 John Brown the hangman, his ghost arising from the ground; the imprisoned Jefferson Davis in a birdcage, wearing a dress, as he did when fleeing Virginia in 1865, and carrying a sour apple.
-(In the marching song John Brown's Body, Davis was to be hung from a sour apple tree.)
+(In the marching song John Brown's Body, Davis was to be hanged from a sour apple tree.)
 Minstrels rejoice beneath.
 1865?

 It is no coincidence that the preface of the fourth, by the family's preferred biographer, James Redpath, is dated December 25, 1859, as Brown was sometimes seen, and saw himself, as Christ, or Moses leading the Israelites out of slavery.
 On the title page it has a version of the seal of Virginia, with its motto, "Sic semper tyrannis" ('Thus always to tyrants'), exclamation point added.
 Virginia is now the tyrant, as explained on the day of Brown's sentencing by abolitionist Wendell Phillips, to whom, along with Thoreau and the young Emerson, Redpath's volume is dedicated:

 It is a mistake to call him an insurrectionist.
 He opposed the authority of the Commonwealth of Virginia.
 The Commonwealth of Virginia! – there is no such thing.
 There is no civil society, no government; nor can such exist except on the basis of impartial equal submission of its citizens – by a performance of the duty of rendering justice between God and man.
 The government that refuses this is none but a pirate ship.
 Virginia herself is to-day only a chronic insurrection.
 I mean exactly what I say – I consider well my words – and she is a pirate ship.
 John Brown sails with letters of marque from God and Justice against every pirate he meets.
 He has twice as much right to hang Governor Wise as Governor Wise has to hang him.

 There were advance orders of at least 20,000.
 Total sales were over 36,000 copies.

 A 3-act play, Ossawatomie Brown; or, The Insurrection at Harper's Ferry, was first performed in New York at the Bowery Theater on December 16, 1859.
 A Congressional inquest was held, multiple reports from participants and observers were published.
 The internal telegrams of the Baltimore and Ohio railroad were published.
 Posters were printed.
 The literature on Brown and his raid exceeds in quantity that on some American presidents.